 Our close collaborators are crucial to our research program.
 A sampling of our collaborators includes:

-the Shu Takayama lab, in Biomedical Engineering, which develops microfluidic approaches to modeling organ systems,
+the Shu Takayama lab, in Biomedical Engineering, who develop microfluidic approaches to modeling organ systems.

 the Jennifer Linderman lab, in Chemical Engineering, who apply systems biology computational modeling to understand the behavior of biological networks.